 Once upon a time, a storyteller was invited into the Okinawan Community in Hawaii to gather their oral histories and tell their stories back to them.
 The result is an award winning collection of stories about what happened in Hawaii and Okinawa before, during, and after the Battle of Okinawa, the last great battle of WWII.
 Hear the tragic story of the Himeyuri, the teenage Okinawan student nurses, who tended to the wounded Japanese soldiers throughout the three month long battle.
 Five days before the end of the Battle, they were kicked out of the caves and abandoned.
 Hear how the people of Hawaii sent pigs to Okinawa after the end of the War to help restore the heart of the culture and diet of the Okinawan people.
 Stories are appropriate for teens and grown-ups.
 Shows run between 45 minutes – 1 hour.

-Japanese and Korean storyteller Alton Takiyama-Chung, grew up with the stories, superstitions, and the magic of the Hawaiian Islands.
+BIOGRAPHY Japanese and Korean storyteller Alton Takiyama-Chung, grew up with the stories, superstitions, and the magic of the Hawaiian Islands.
 This gives him a unique perspective when telling cultural tales and personal stories of growing up in Hawaii, stories of WWII Japanese-Americans, Asian folktales, and ancient Hawaiian legends.
-He was awarded the National Storytelling Network’s (NSN’s) first J.J.
-Reneaux Emerging Artist Award in 2005.
-Performances include: the Timpanogas Storytelling Festival in Utah, the Cayman Islands Gimme Story Storytelling Festival, Singapore’s Congress of Asian Storytellers, the International Storytelling Festival of Thailand, and the International Storytelling Festival in Hue, Vietnam.
-He has also been the Teller-in-Residence at the International Storytelling Center and a New Voice Teller at the National Storytelling Festival in Jonesborough, TN.
-His DVD, LIFE IS THE TREASURE: Okinawan Memories of WWII and CD, TALES FROM THE LANAI have both won Storytelling World Honors.
+He was awarded the National Storytelling Network’s (NSN’s) J.J.
+Reneaux Emerging Artist Award.
+He has been a Featured Teller at the Timpanogas Storytelling Festival in Utah, the National Storytelling Festival in Tennessee, and at International Storytelling Festivals in the Cayman Islands, Singapore, Indonesia, Vietnam, and India.
+He has also been the Teller-in-Residence at the International Storytelling Center in Jonesborough, TN.
+His DVD, LIFE IS THE TREASURE: Okinawan Memories of WWII and CDs, TALES FROM THE LANAI and COMING TO GOLD MOUNTAIN have all won Storytelling World Honors.
 He is also the former Chairman of the Board of Directors for NSN.